|

 Perfectly balanced with grilled salmon, sweet potatoes, broccoli, and lemon-olive oil dressing.

-Luteal Phase: Mexican Cauliflower Bowl 🌮
+Luteal Phase: Mexican Style Cauliflower Bowl 🌮

 Low-carb and hormone-friendly with seasoned chicken, avocado, cauliflower rice, and pumpkin seeds.